radixdlt/radixdlt-javascript/packages/application/README.md

 ## Immortal state listeners

-If any error would be emitted on these reactive properties, they would complete (terminate) and you would miss out on any subsequently emitted value.
+If any error where to be emitted on these reactive properties, they would complete (terminate), and you would miss out on any subsequently emitted value.
 We don't want that, why we've made sure that these never emit any value.
-All errors are redicted to the specific `errors` property, but [more about that later](#errors).
+All errors are redirected to the specific `errors` property, but [more about that later](#errors-sink).
 For now just remember that you will always get the latest and greatest data given the current active account from the `radix` interface.

 ### Active address
 We can subscribe to the active address, which will emit the formatted radix public address of the active account.

-If we create and switch to a new account, we will se how both our active address and our token balanaces updates automatically.
+If we create and switch to a new account, we will se how both our active address and our token balances updates automatically.

 ```typescript
 radix.activeAddress.subscribe(